Have you ever asked yourself How to Restore your iPhone from a backup you took a while ago?

-Why do I need to reset my iPhone?
+Why do you need to restore your iPhone?

 The only option is to head to the Apple Store to fix it.
-Unfortunately, they would recommend a factory reset which would essentially obliterate your photos, videos and other important files.
-So, it becomes absolutely critical to back your phone up before resetting it.
+Unfortunately, they would recommend a factory reset which would essentially obliterate your photos, videos, and other important files.
+So, it becomes critical to back your phone up before resetting it.

 Restarting is also extremely beneficial when trying to get rid of other bugs that can make an iPhone go haywire.
 For example, if you’ve downloaded a file filled with malware or if you’ve unintentionally downloaded a shady application.
 It’s better that you wipe the slate clean before using it.

 Most importantly, you will need to reset your iPhone if you’re planning on selling your device or even if you planning on gifting it.
 Erasing all the data at a fundamental level will ensure that the next user won’t have access to your private files, photos, videos, and other important files.

 After all, it better to be safe than sorry as this could lead to identity theft and even blackmail.
 So, you should always ensure to backup your data and then factory reset it before giving the device to another user.